Trust brought us here into the 21st century. The earliest humans couldn’t have survived the harsh living conditions without counting on each other.

 Did you ask them ever?
 For all, your partner may not even know what their needs are when it comes to you.
 And they might think the same about you.

-If you can’t get your partner to share their needs with you, you cannot address what needs to be done to improve your relationship.
-To do that, both of you have to be honest about what’s not working.
+If you can’t get your partner to share their needs with you, you cannot address what needs to be done to strengthen your relationship.
+To achieve that, both of you have to be honest about what’s not working.

 However, if your partner is holding out on you, they might have reasons to hide their needs and desires.
 Don’t jump to the belief they don’t care about you.

 When you’re not on the same page, talk it out.
-Schedule free time for knowing each other better by asking and listening.
+Schedule spare time for knowing each other better by asking and listening.

 9. Accept your mistakes and failures without arrogance.